rkkocheran/prescription_drugs/README.md

 14. Include the total number of claims between the previous two groups.
 Combine two queries with the UNION keyword to accomplish this.

+15. Instead of UNION, use GROUPING SETS to achieve the same output.